 - Community relations videos: Engage your local community with video messages to maintain community involvement in business public processes, respond to public concerns, generate public attention, keep the public informed of any disruptions due to business activities, etc.

-- Video for investors & shareholders: Use video messaging for personalized communication with investors & shareholders about company’s financial health, growth, dividend announcements, etc.
+- Video for investors & shareholders: Use video messaging for personalized communication with investors & shareholders about the company’s financial health, growth, dividend announcements, etc.

 - Videos for partners, suppliers, etc.: Use video to train, educate and support partners, third-party vendors, suppliers, contractors, and creditors about industry standards, protocols, service changes, etc.